-2.1 STATEMENT OF COMPLIANCE
+2.1 BASIS OF PREPARATION

-These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), accounting principles generally accepted in Hong Kong and the Hong Kong Companies Ordinance.
+These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards ("HKFRSs"), Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and the Hong Kong Companies Ordinance ("HKCO").
 The preparation of the financial statements has also made reference to the Guideline on the Application of the Banking (Disclosure) Rules and Corporate Governance of Locally Incorporated Authorised Institutions under the Supervisory Policy Manuals issued by the Hong Kong Monetary Authority ("HKMA").
+These financial statements have been prepared under the historical cost convention, except for debt investment securities at fair value through other comprehensive income, which have been measured at fair value.
+These financial statements are presented in United States dollars ("US\$") and all values are rounded to the nearest dollar except when otherwise indicated.